Updated: Wednesday, 5 August 2020

 The Government of Western Australia has declared a State of Emergency and a Public Health Emergency in response to COVID-19 coronavirus.
 As per advice from HealthyWA, you should:

-- stay at home unless you are
+- stay at home if unwell and if you are experiencing flu-like symptoms get tested for COVID-1

 - practise social distancing (keep at least 1.5 metres or two arms lengths from each other)